© Tom Humpage

 Fishing

 There are numerous lakes and rivers around Les Arcs where you can fish, mainly rainbow trouts.
-From natural lakes to the beautiful reservoir of Arc 2000.
-You must, however, ensure that you have the correct fishing permit and are aware of the local fishing regulations.
+From natural lakes to the beautiful reservoir of Arc 2000, you must ensure that you have the correct fishing permit and are aware of the local fishing regulations.

 Fitness and swimming in Les Arcs